wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 of writable data, or to facilitate ownership transfer between caches at the same level.
 External events are handled differently from non-external events, mostly in the following aspects:

-1. External events are never inserted into the MSHR, and are always handled in the same cycle they are received.
-They do not expect response events.
+1. External events are always inserted as the front entry into the MSHR register, and, as a result, is processed with the highest priority.
+They do not expect response events from the lower level.

-2. As a result, external events may race with other events, and the event handler needs to deal with transient states as well as stable states, although it is impossible for some stable states to receive certain types of external requests (e.g., coherence downgrade will never been sent to an stable `S` state block).
+2. External events may race with other events, and the event handler needs to deal with transient states as well as stable states, although it is impossible for some stable states to receive certain types of external requests (e.g., coherence downgrade will never been sent to an stable `S` state block).